 People sometimes ask me, “Did God kill Ananias and Sapphira?”
 When I reply in the negative I am invariably asked, “So who did?” as though there was some murder mystery to be solved.
 But the facts of their deaths may be more prosaic.

-- By having a secret affair, you could argue that the pastor lied to his church and he lied to God, as did Ananias and Sapphira.
+- By having a secret affair, you could argue that the pastor lied to his church and to God, as did Ananias and Sapphira.

 - The pastor was confronted by church members, as were Ananias and Sapphira.